alospeaks/cisco-dc-automation/LabGuide/section-2-1-docker.md

 ##if this fails, use pip install cryptography --upgrade; failed in jenkins container
 ## upgrade to the latest VERSION
 RUN pip install ansible --upgrade
-WORKDIR myscript
 ```
-6. This time we going to pull a prebuild docker image from docker hub.
+6. Cmd + S, to save the file

+####Build the new image
+1. switch back to the terminal window
+2. you shoud be in the jenkins directory
+3. type `Docker build -t  jenkins-ansible .`
+4. this should build a new image
-7. Type `docker pull jenkins`
+5. `docker images | grep jenkins`
-6. Run the jenkins container.
-Note this will download the prebuild jenkins container from docker hub. you do'nt need to build the docker image.
+6. Run the jenkins-ansbile container based on this image.

-	`docker run --name jenkins -h jenkins -it --restart=always -p 8080:8080 -p 50000:50000 -v /Users/hemakuma/training/jenkins:/var/jenkins_home jenkins`
+	`docker run --name jenkins -h jenkins -it --restart=always -p 8080:8080 -p 50000:50000 -v /Users/hemakuma/training/jenkins:/var/jenkins_home jenkins-ansible`

-	-v /your/home:/var/jenkins_home jenkins
-5.Get the admin password
+7. Get the admin password
 	1. Open another terminal window and navigate to training folder
 	2. source `source source.docker`
 	3. type `docker exec -it jenkins  cat /var/jenkins_home/secrets/initialAdminPassword `
 	4. copy the password
-	5. type `docker-machine ip default` and note down the ip
+	5. type `docker-machine ip default` and note down the ip address of the docker host
 6. Open up a chrome browser and login in.
 7. http://<ip>:8080
 8. type in the admin password that you copied previously.